|

 1511 Bermuda was named after the Spanish captain Juan de Bermudez who is known to be the first discoverer of Bermuda.

-1609 Sir George Somers and his fleet of 9 ships had to be navigated to Bermuda due to a severe storm.
-Sent by the Virginia Company, he was leading a team of 150 sailors and settlers towards a new English colony - Jamestown.
-He was himself on the flagship named Sea Venture.
-All of them survived and stayed in Bermuda for 10 months.
+Sea Venture of Sir George Somers had to be navigated to Bermuda due to a severe storm.
+Sent by the Virginia Company, he was leading a team of 150 sailors and settlers towards a new English colony Jamestown.
+But the ship got wrecked by a reef near Bermuda (St George).
+However all on board survived, managed to come on shore and stayed in Bermuda for 10 months.

 1612 The Virginia Company of England sent a party of 60 settlers under the command of Sir Richard Moore, the island's first governor.
 They joined the three men that were left behind earlier by Somers to maintain the claim of the island.
 Once the new group of settlers reached, they founded and commenced construction of the town of St. George.